-Most of the French paintings in this room were made in Paris around the middle of the 17th century.
-The political ambition to turn Paris into a 'new Rome' resulted in more French-born painters making their careers in the French capital.
+In the 17th century, political ambitions to make of Paris a new Rome resulted in more French-born painters making their careers in the French capital.
 This trend was encouraged by the founding in 1648 of a royal academy of the arts, and by many wealthy individuals refurbishing their homes.
-However, Nicolas Poussin – the most important French painter of the 17th century – spent the majority of his career in Rome, where he was greatly influenced by both antique and Renaissance art.
+Paintings such as Philippe de Champaigne’s full-length portrait of Cardinal de Richelieu make manifest the increasing power and self-confidence that was felt in France in this period.